qbit86/arborescence/src/Arborescence.Models/README.md

 `SimpleIncidenceGraph` represents a directed multigraph (permitting loops) with edges not having their own identity [1].
 `IndexedIncidenceGraph` represents a directed multigraph (permitting loops) with edges having their own identity [2].
-`UndirectedSimpleIncidenceGraph` and `UndirectedIndexedIncidenceGraph` provide their undirected counterparts.
+`MutableUndirectedSimpleIncidenceGraph` and `MutableUndirectedIndexedIncidenceGraph` provide their mutable undirected counterparts.

 Vertices are represented as integers and must fill the range [0.._VertexCount_).
 Edges are stored as incidence lists in contiguous spans.